-Yes, there are a lot of people who take store-bought soaps and make them into baskets or swans or reptiles or any shape they can think of.
-My answer is why not—although, I do not know if they can be colored the same way.
+Yes, many people take store-bought soaps and make them into baskets, swans, reptiles, or any shape they can think of.
+My answer is why not—although I do not know if they can be colored the same way.

 Have you tried bathing using your art soap?

 Yes!
-I made a bucket of fried chicken (same size as regular chicken).
-Because of the coconut oil in my mixture, my soap gets very bubbly, but I gave up on using the drumstick; instead, I would recommend using the thigh, since it is easier shape to to hold.
+I made a bucket of fried chicken (the same size as regular chicken).
+Because of the coconut oil in my mixture, my soap gets very bubbly, but I gave up on using the drumstick; instead, I would recommend using the thigh since it is an easier shape to hold.

 Do the soap art pieces dry out, or do they still look the same after several months?

 They dry out.
 The soap loses a bit more moisture over time, and the sheen dulls, but the soap retains its shape.
 If I were to repaint or spray it again with alcohol, it would look like the original again.

 Does each piece have to smell like the food it is trying to mimic?

 No, definitely not.
 My soaps all smell different since I use scraps.
 The stuffed lobster smells like strawberry.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.